Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Problem Statement

 \begin{assumption} The CAVs are capable of fully autonomous driving and are assumed to have perfect steering performance.
 Therefore, we only focused on the longitudinal control of the vehicle. \end{assumption}

-The incoming CAVs are indexed from $ 1 $ to $ N $ according to their arrival sequence at the control zone of length $ L_\mathrm{ctrl} $ in Fig.~\ref{fig:AllConflicts},~\ie, only the CAVs in the control zone are under coordination.
-For each CAV $ i \left(i \leq N, i \in \mathbb{N}^+\right) $, the CAV dynamic model is described in the second-order form as follows:
+{ The incoming CAVs are indexed from $ 1 $ to $ N $ according to their arrival sequence at the control zone of length $ L_\mathrm{ctrl} $ in Fig.~\ref{fig:AllConflicts},~\ie, only the CAVs in the control zone are under coordination.
+Note that since we focus on multi-vehicle scheduling problem rather than vehicle control problem, second-order vehicle model as defined in~\eqref{equ:StateSpaceEquation} is used instead of more complex vehicle dynamic model.
+For each CAV $ i \left(i \leq N, i \in \mathbb{N}^+\right) $, the CAV dynamic model is described as follows: }

 where $ \boldsymbol{x}_{i} $ is the state space of CAV $ i $, and $ {p}_{i}$, ${v}_{i}$, and $u_{i}(t) $ denote the remaining distance to the stopping line, velocity, and control input of CAV $ i $ at time $ t $.
 We consider homogeneous vehicle platoons, and thus a continuous-time linear time-invariant system, $ (\boldsymbol{A}, \boldsymbol{B}) $, is used.